Interactive Components

 Hollywood Style

-Components commonly use one cool technique, which we like to call Hollywood style.
-Surely you know the cliché that actors hear often at the casting calls: “Don't call us, we'll call you.”
-And that's what this is about.
+Components commonly use a fresh technique we like to call the Hollywood style.
+You surely know the cliché often heard by participants in film auditions: “Don't call us, we'll call you.”
+And that's precisely what it's about.

-In Nette, instead of having to constantly ask questions (“was the form submitted?”, “was it valid?” or “did anyone press this button?”), you tell the framework “when this happens, call this method” and leave further work on it.
-If you program in JavaScript, you are familiar with this style of programming.
+In Nette, instead of constantly having to ask questions (“was the form submitted?”, “was it valid?”, or “did the user press this button?”), you tell the framework “when this happens, call this method” and leave further work to it.
+If you program in JavaScript, you are intimately familiar with this style of programming.
 You write functions that are called when a certain event occurs.
-And the engine passes the appropriate parameters to them.
+And the language passes the appropriate parameters to them.

-This completely changes the way you write applications.
-The more tasks you can delegate to the framework, the less work you have.
-And the less you can forget.
+This completely changes the perspective on writing applications.
+The more tasks you can leave to the framework, the less work you have.
+And the less you might overlook.

-By component we usually mean descendants of the class Nette\Application\UI\Control.
+By the term component, we usually mean a descendant of the Nette\Application\UI\Control class.
+(It would be more accurate to use the term “controls”, but that has a different meaning in some languages, and “components” has become more established.)
 The presenter Nette\Application\UI\Presenter itself is also a descendant of the Control class.

 use Nette\Application\UI\Control;